-Breast Implant Replacement Melbourne & Sydney by Dr Sackelariou
+Breast Implant Replacement Melbourne and Sydney by Dr Sackelariou

 Learn more about replacing your implants today.

-The breast augmentation procedure, more commonly known as a boob job, is a plastic surgery procedure that is on the rise.
+Breast augmentation procedures, commonly known as boob jobs, is on the rise.
 The purpose of the procedure is to improve the appearance of the breast and change the size significantly.
-However, the breast implants placed during the procedure are not meant to last a lifetime and need to be replaced a decade or two later.
-The replacement of these implants is a surgical procedure of its own which can also be performed if your breast implant ruptures or you want a change in size.
+However, breast implants do not last a lifetime.
+In fact, they have a shelf life of approximately 10 years.
+Therefore, you will likely need to undergo a Breast Implant replacement a decade or so after you get them.
+The replacement of these implants is a surgical procedure of its own.
+A surgeon will also perform this procedure if your breast implant ruptures or you want a change in size.

 What is a Breast Implant Replacement Procedure?